 - a slow heart rate

 A bronchoscopy is a safe procedure with a low risk of serious complications.
-Mortality rates for both flexible and rigid bronchoscopy procedures are less than 0.1 percent.
+Mortality rates for both flexible and rigid bronchoscopy procedures are

 Doctors commonly use local anesthesia and sedatives to keep individuals comfortable and relaxed during the examination.